CLiX-1/cmk_plugin_ms_entra/README.md

 You can download the .mkp file from releases in this repository to upload it directly to your Checkmk site.

 The Plugin provides monitoring of these components:
+- Microsoft Entra App Registration Credentials
-- Microsoft Entra connect/cloud sync
+- Microsoft Entra CA VPN Certificate
-- Microsoft Entra app registration credentials
+- Microsoft Entra Connect/Cloud Sync
-- Microsoft Entra SAML certificates
+- Microsoft Entra SAML Certificates

 ## Prerequisites